autoai-org/CVTron/README.md

 # Commercial Support

-If you or your affiliation are going to use cv tron in industry and for commercial purpose, except deploy the cv tron locally, you are encouraged to use it's commercial support and cloud services provided.
+If you or your affiliation are going to use cv tron in industry and for commercial purpose, except deploy the CVTRon locally, you are encouraged to use it's commercial support and cloud services provided.

 # Community Support